Job Requisition:Occupational Safety / Health Analyst

 The selected candidate must have experience in one of the following areas: Industrial Hygienist (IH); Occupational Safety and Health (OSH); Hazardous Waste/Materials; and/or Implementation of FAA EOSH regulations.

-The position requires the candidate to travel approximately 25% – 50% within the Anchorage District, primarily the Western Service Area, and the state of Alaska.
+The position requires the candidate to travel approximately 25% – 50% within the Seattle District, primarily the states of Washington, Oregon, and Idaho.

 The selected candidate will have highly developed presentation skills, comfortable conducting training classes, self-motivated and proactive team player, excellent written and oral communication skills, and proficient using MS Office software, are desired.